dieharders/ai-text-server/README.md

 Please note, "yarn" should be used as the package manager as npm/pnpm will not work for packaging node_modules for some reason.
 Electron Builder commands: https://www.electron.build/cli.html

-This will create an installer.
+This will create an installer (perferred).
+Copy the file from `/release/[app-name][version].exe` and put into your Github releases.

 ```bash
 yarn release
 ```

-This will create a folder with all the raw files in `/release/win-unpacked`.
+This will create a folder with all the raw files in `/release/win-unpacked` (when built for windows).
+Useful for dev since you can inspect the loose files in folder.

 ```bash
 yarn unpacked